 Conrad Chu, Artistic Director

 With more than 20 years of deep and varied directing experience, Music Director Conrad Chu has worked with ensembles of all sizes, including college choruses, community orchestras, and small opera companies.
-Before the pandemic he served as lecturer in choral and orchestral music and director of performance at Union College of Schenectady, New York, where he directed both the Union College Chorale and the Union College & Community Orchestra.
-Conrad’s recent engagements have included serving as guest choral director for the New Jersey Symphony’s annual Chinese New Year gala concert in 2019 and 2020.
-In 2018, Conrad led the premiere of a one-act opera based on the Grimms’ fairy tale Rumpelstiltskin for Manhattan’s Rhymes With Opera and directed the operetta Patience for the Gilbert & Sullivan Light Opera Company of Long Island.
+Before the pandemic, he served as Lecturer in Choral and Orchestral Music and Director of Performance at Union College of Schenectady, New York.
+Conrad’s recent engagements have included guest conducting appearances with the Litha Symphony and Queer Urban Orchestra in Manhattan, and serving as guest chorusmaster for the New Jersey Symphony’s annual Chinese New Year gala concert.
+In 2023 Conrad joined the staff of the Bloomingdale School of Music on Manhattan’s Upper West Side as director of its orchestra and chamber music programs.

-A graduate of Yale University, Conrad earned his master’s degree in conducting from Mannes School of Music at The New School and attended Bowling Green State University in Ohio for doctoral work in contemporary music.
+A graduate of Yale University, Conrad earned his master’s degree in conducting from Mannes School of Music and attended Bowling Green State University in Ohio for doctoral work in contemporary music.

 Errold Lanier, Jr., Percussionist

 Percussionist and Jersey City native Errold Lanier, Jr. attended McNair High School and graduated from its program in the visual and performing arts.
-Upon graduation Errold studied jazz at William Patterson University where in 2012 he was named a New Jersey Jazz Society Scholar.
-Currently Errold freelances throughout New York and New Jersey playing mostly jazz and R&B. Amongst those musicians he has performed with are Mulgrew Miller, Radam Schwartz, and The Ally Mac Project at venues such as Showman’s Jazz Club and Rockwood Music
+Upon graduation, Errold studied jazz at William Paterson University, where in 2012 he was named a New Jersey Jazz Society Scholar.
+Currently, Errold freelances throughout New York and New Jersey playing mostly jazz and R&B. Amongst those musicians he has performed with are Mulgrew Miller, Radam Schwartz, and The Ally Mac Project at venues such as Showman’s Jazz Club and Rockwood Music Hall.

 President